hashicorp/terraform-provider-google/docs/r/compute_instance.html.markdown

     `global/images/family/{family}`, `family/{family}`, `{project}/{family}`,
     `{project}/{image}`, `{family}`, or `{image}`.

+The `scratch_disk` block supports:

+* `interface` - (Optional) The disk interface to use for attaching this disk; either SCSI or NVME.
+    Defaults to SCSI.

-The `disk` block supports: (Note that either disk or image is required, unless the type is "local-ssd", in which case scratch must be true).
+(DEPRECATED) The `disk` block supports: (Note that either disk or image is required, unless the type is "local-ssd", in which case scratch must be true).

 * `disk` - The name of the existing disk (such as those managed by